-Academic dishonesty is prohibited in The City University of New York.
+Academic dishonesty is prohibited at The City University of New York.
 Penalties for academic dishonesty include academic sanctions, such as failing or otherwise reduced grades, and/or disciplinary sanctions, including suspension or expulsion.
-CUNY Policy on Academic Integrity

 The Committee on Academic Standing is a Standing Committee of the LaGuardia Community College Senate.
-The committee recommends regulations and policies to the Senate concerning academic standing, matriculation processes, degree requirements and grading systems.
+The committee recommends regulations and policies to the Senate concerning academic standing, matriculation processes, degree requirements, and grading systems.
 The Academic Standing Committee serves as the coordinating committee for all academic appeals.
-Academic Standing Committee